phuoctan4141/WSL/Connect USB devices/USB Camera.md

 g++ camera.cpp -o camera `pkg-config --cflags --libs opencv4`
 ```

 If you plan to use it frequently, you can create an alias for executing export.sh file.
+(This command does not execute the most recent version of WSL)

 ```sh
 sudo usbip list --remote=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2}')